 Yes, we do.
-However, because some of your other programs of interest may not accept or prefer community college prerequisites, we recommend that you take prerequisites at the university level if you are able, to avoid disqualifying your candidacy to those programs that do not accept or prefer community college coursework for prerequisites.
+However, because some of your other programs of interest may not accept or prefer community college prerequisites, we recommend that you take prerequisites at the university level if necessary, if it would otherwise disqualif your candidacy to your other programs of interest.

 Do you accept HTHS 1110 & 1111/Biomedical Core from Weber State University to fulfill your anatomy and physiology requirement?

 I did not have a strong GPA when I was an undergraduate student.
 Can I still be a competitive candidate?